 He nodded, understanding why she was so experienced in handling situations.
 “I guess you do qualify to be the advisor then.”

 She let out a laugh then–as if she had conned him.
 “All in my books.”

 Yes, that stumped him all right.
 Who would count those as relationships?
 And her next words got him again.

 “Hey, I always feel the pain that my protagonists go through with each novel I wrote.”

 “You’re an author?”
 He felt a tug of the past coming back once again, chewing on his mind.
-What are the chances that each time he was down in the dumps, an author comes into his path and reassures him?
+What were the chances that each time he was down in the dumps, an author came into his path and reassured him?